-South Dakota isn’t too lenient when it comes to marijuana laws.
-For this reason it is imperative that residents of The Mount Rushmore State become familiar with local paraphernalia laws in order to avoid harsh penalties, such as heavy fines and even jail time.
+South Dakota marijuana laws are not particularly .
+For this reason it is imperative that residents of The Mount Rushmore State become familiar with local paraphernalia laws in order to avoid harsh penalties, such as fines and even jail time.

 Marijuana is illegal in South Dakota for any uses, including medical and recreational.
 The drug has not been decriminalized at the state level, so possession or sale of any amount is a crime, as is any offense involving cannabis concentrates or paraphernalia.

 It is a misdemeanor in South Dakota to possess small amounts of marijuana for personal use.
 Possession of up to 2 ounces is punishable by up to one year in jail and $2,000 in fines.

 Possession of larger amounts is a felony.
 If the amount is between 2 ounces and half a pound, the maximum penalty is one year in jail and $4,000 in fines.
 If the amount is between half a pound and 1 pound, the top punishment is five years in prison and $10,000.